Why SMART Goals Work Better Than Regular Goals

 - Step 5: Set a Timeline – “For the next 30 days.”

-This turns intention into action.
+This is how you turn intention into action.

 SMART Goals Still Require One Thing Most People Ignore